Andrew Goodman, PhD

 Research Summary

-My lab uses microbial genetics, mass spectrometry, germfree animal models, and computational approaches to understand the mechanisms of host-microbiome interaction.
-We have a track record of developing new approaches for microbiology, including transposon insertion sequencing, personalized microbiota culture collections, and regulated control of microbiome gene expression in live animals.
-We have used these approaches to understand how commensal microbes interact with each other and their host during health and infection.
+My lab uses microbial genetics, mass spectrometry, germfree animal models, and computational approaches to understand the mechanisms of host-microbiome interaction and gut microbial ecology.
+We work to develop new approaches for microbiology, including transposon insertion sequencing, personalized microbiota culture collections, and regulated control of microbiome gene expression in live animals.
+We have used these approaches to understand how commensal microbes impact the efficacy and toxicity of medical drugs and other small molecules.

-Specialized Terms: Microbiota; Microbiome; Genomics; Gnotobiotic; Germfree; Symbiosis; Gut; Flora; Bacteria; Pathogen
+Specialized Terms: Microbiota; Microbiome; Gnotobiotic; Germfree; Symbiosis; Gut; Flora; Bacteria; Pathogen

 Extensive Research Description

-My laboratory works to create new approaches for understanding the contributions of the human gut microbiome to health.
+The Goodman lab works to understand the contributions of the human gut microbiome to health, disease, and response to treatment.

-Metabolism of drugs and vitamins by the gut microbiome.
-Although the gut microbiome encodes a rich repository of enzymes with the potential to modify small molecules, how these activities impact clinically relevant compounds such as vitamins and medical drugs is unknown.
-Progress in this area could benefit the development and administration of drugs across multiple disease indications and enable co-therapies (probiotics, prebiotics, antibiotics, fecal transplant) that transiently alter an individual’s microbiome to improve their response to a drug.
-We combine microbial genetics, gnotobiotics, and pharmacokinetics to discover and characterize human microbiome-encoded drug- and vitamin- metabolizing enzymes in vitro and in animal models.
-These studies have uncovered how gut microbes recognize and transform drugs and vitamins, and define how microbiome variation can impact drug and drug metabolite levels and drug-related toxicities.
+The role of the gut microbiome in drug response.
+Although the gut microbiome encodes a rich repository of enzymes with the potential to modify small molecules, how these activities impact clinically relevant compounds including medical drugs is unknown.
+Progress in this area could benefit the development and administration of drugs across multiple disease indications and enable co-therapies that transiently alter an individual’s microbiome to improve their response to a drug.
+We combine microbial genetics, gnotobiotics, and pharmacokinetics to discover and characterize drug-microbiome interactions in vitro and in animal models.
+These studies have uncovered how gut microbes transform medical drugs, and define how microbiome variation can impact drug and drug metabolite levels and drug-related toxicities.

 Example publications: